MathiasYde/pico-mcp23s17/README.md

 ## Limitations
 While this library is fairly barebones, it still provides the barebone code to communicate with the MCP23S17 chip.
-It's enough for my personal needs for another project, others are welcome to contribute with furthur revisions that could implement more advanced features such as interrupts.
+It's enough for my personal needs for another project, others are welcome to contribute with furthur revisions that could implement more advanced features such as
+* interrupts
+* make a class for one instance of a chip, so passing SPI_PORT and pin is not neccessary

 ## Usage
 Add this repository as a submodule